semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ### The Function Score Query

-The **Function Score Query** is one of the most powerful compound query in Elasticsearch.
+The **Function Score Query** is one of the most powerful compound queries in Elasticsearch.
 Basically, it allows you to define a new scoring function!
 Isn't it amazing?

 As we saw right before, the relevance scoring function of Elasticsearch is a mix between a lot of mathematical coefficients.